EDMdesigner/EDMdesigner-API-Doc/README.md

  - time {String/Number} Must have.
 The current timestamp.
  - email {String} Must have.
 The email to registered to your account.
  - hash {String} Must have.
 A concatated string as the following: md5(email + timestamp + your global magic word) You can check your global magic word at https://dashboard.edmdesigner.com/#profile
- - colors {Object} Must have.
- - colors.titleColor: {String} Must have.
- - colors.textColor: {String} Must have,
- - colors.bodyBgColor: {String} Must have,
- - colors.dominantColor: {String} Must have,
- - colors.boxBgColor: {String} Must have,
- - colors.boxHeaderBg: {String}  Must have,
- - colors.boxTextColor: {String}  Must have

 ## Group handler routes